danielburnley/react-learning/docs/week-1.md

 Imo Storybook should be included in our setup stuff, and I do wonder at this point if it's good to have some kind of made-create-react-app which is just a makefile with setup stuff in it which includes extra tools like this.

+## Docker and all that jazz

+### Docker

+Docker is great(-ish), we should use that.

+Using a pretty standard Dockerfile/docker-compose.yml this was pretty easy to get running inside Docker so y'know

+Potentially worth wondering if you could make some kind of setup.sh in a madetech-starter-repo that runs create-react-app inside a docker container so you don't even need to install npm locally, which would be nice because who wants to have to install npm right?

+- Looked into it quickly, can't run create-react-app if you already have a Dockerfile in your folder -

+### All that jazz

+#### Makefile

+Makefiles are great, and we should use them

+**Commands wot we should defo have**

+- `make setup` - set that sucker up, probaly just an alias for docker-compose build.
+  Depends on your other stuff
+- `make serve` - serve up dat sweet sweet app
+- `make test` - run those tests (using watching, ty Jest)